 - Citizenship

+- Equality, Diversity and Inclusion

 - Relationships and Sex Education (RSE)

 - Physical Health

 - Mental Health and Wellbeing

 - Drugs and Alcohol

-- Online Safety
+- Safeguarding and Online Safety

 - Careers

 - Financial Education

 - Learning and the Brain

 The curriculum is summarised in Appendix A. Details of what is taught each term in each year group are given in the summary schemes of work shared with parents at the start of the Autumn Term.
 Safety is an important element of the provision and students in Year 7 are given Protective Behaviours training and safeguarding is built into the curriculum in each year group.
-Although the teaching of health topics is not statutory in independent schools, we have chosen to teach all of the government's recommendations as shown in Appendix B and have followed the DfE Physical Health and Mental Wellbeing Guidance (updated 2020)
+Although the teaching of health topics is not statutory in independent schools, all of the government's recommendations are taught and reference has been made to the DfE Physical Health and Mental Wellbeing Guidance (updated 2021) when planning lessons.